 - You can connect it to an existing media profile. - You can use it to print jobs without color management.
-For example, you need to print charts without color management if you want to create a media profile using a third-party software.

-If you have a license for Color Profiler Suite, you can go on to create a media profile.
+For example, you need to print charts without color management if you want to create a media profile using a third-party software. - If you have a license for Color Profiler Suite, you can go on to create a media profile.
+Additional licenses for ink saving, one for EFI printers and one for non-EFI printers, are also available that allow you to incorporate ink saving into the profiles you create in Color Profiler Suite.
+Ink saving ensures that as little ink as possible is used, without compromising on color quality.